-Under the revolving credit facility, as of June 30, 2016, PGE had no borrowings, commercial paper outstanding, or letters of credit issued.
-As of June 30, 2016, the aggregate unused available credit capacity under the revolving credit facility was \$500 million.
+Under the revolving credit facility, as of September 30, 2016, PGE had no borrowings, commercial paper outstanding, or letters of credit issued.
+As of September 30, 2016, the aggregate unused available credit capacity under the revolving credit facility was \$500 million.

 In addition, PGE has four letter of credit facilities under which the Company can request letters of credit for original terms not to exceed one year.
 These facilities provide for a total capacity of \$160 million.
 The issuance of such letters of credit is subject to the approval of the issuing institution.
-Under these facilities, letters of credit for a total of \$92 million were outstanding as of June 30, 2016.
+Under these facilities, letters of credit for a total of \$73 million were outstanding as of September 30, 2016.

 Long-term Debt.
-During the six months ended June 30, 2016, PGE had the following long-term debt transactions, all of which occurred in early January:
+During the nine months ended September 30, 2016, PGE had the following long-term debt transactions:

-In January, PGE issued \$140 million of 2.51% Series First Mortgage Bonds (FMBs) due 2021;

-- In January, PGE repaid \$58 million of 3.81% Series FMBs, due in 2017 and \$75 million of 5.80% Series FMBs, due in 2018; and - In May 2016, PGE entered into a \$200 million unsecured loan agreement with certain financial institutions.
+- In January, PGE issued \$140 million of 2.51% Series First Mortgage Bonds (FMBs) due 2021; - In January, PGE repaid \$58 million of 3.81% Series FMBs, due in 2017 and \$75 million of 5.80% Series FMBs, due in 2018; and - In May 2016, PGE entered into an unsecured credit agreement with certain financial institutions, under which the Company may obtain three separate term loans in an aggregate principal amount of up to \$200 million by October 31, 2016.
 PGE borrowed \$50 million under the agreement on May 4, 2016, and an additional \$75 million on June 15, 2016.
-PGE has until October 31, 2016 to borrow the remaining \$75 million.
+The Company has given notice to the financial institutions that it intends to obtain the third term loan in the amount of \$25 million on October 31, 2016.
 The loans are due on November 30, 2017.

-As of June 30, 2016, total long-term debt outstanding, net of \$12 million of unamortized debt expense, was \$2,324 million, with no scheduled maturities classified as current.
+As of September 30, 2016, total long-term debt outstanding, net of \$11 million of unamortized debt expense, was \$2,325 million, with no scheduled maturities classified as current.

 Capital Structure.
 PGE's financial objectives include maintaining a common equity ratio (common equity to total consolidated capitalization, including any current debt maturities) of approximately 50% over time.
 Achievement of this objective helps the Company maintain investment grade credit ratings and facilitates access to long-term capital at favorable interest rates.
-The Company's common equity ratios were 49.2% and 50.7% as of June 30, 2016 and December 31, 2015, respectively.
+The Company's common equity ratio was 49.3% and 50.7% as of September 30, 2016 and December 31, 2015, respectively.